nbughouse/nbughouse.github.io/README.md

 http://localhost:3000
 ```

-The Vite client runs on port `3000`.
-The Socket.IO backend runs on port `8000`.
+Local ports:

+- Frontend: `3000`
+- Backend: `8000`

-You can also run each side separately:
+You can also run each process separately:

 ```bash
 pnpm run dev:client